soyunparrrk/Online-Data-Scraper-Publication/README.md

   4. I can access the address through a web browser.

 ### 23 Sept 2019
-*Learnt more of node through terminal and started data scraping on wikipedia.*
+*Learnt more of node through terminal and started data scraping on wikipedia/imdb.*

 :black_small_square: Downloading nodemon
   1. At terminal, say: